vueuse/motion/docs/transition-properties.md

 Three parameters are available:

-- `repeat` that is the amount of times the animation will be repeated.
+- `repeat` that is the number of times the animation will be repeated.
 Can be set to `Infinity`.

 - `repeatDelay`, a duration in milliseconds to wait before repeating the animation.